- The Layout is the Circuit

 Examining the equivalent circuit schematic above, it becomes apparent that the voltage present at the GND pin of the IC is only relevant when the amplifier is muted as it is only used by the mute circuit.
 Unless you care tremendously about the sound quality when the amplifier is muted, exactly how the GND pin connects to ground does not matter.
 I would connect it to the ground by the decoupling caps as that’s usually the closest available ground.

-Section 4: Thermal Design
+Section 4: Output Power

 Support the continuing development of this site.